 There are levels to cleaning a car, though.
 Tiers, if you will.
 So, when does cleaning your car become "detailing'?'
 The process of cleaning your car can be known as a simple wash, a valet, or a detail, but what's the difference?

 Your general, generic car wash will take up the form of a wash and vac, which will involve a shampoo wash (of the whole car including wheels and tyres), a dry off using a towel to stop any water spots or streaks, and sometimes a spray wax.
-That's pretty much as far as it goes, unless you go to a fancy car wash place and they offer you an air freshener that, more often than not, smells like cheap lemony household cleaning products.
+That's pretty much as far as it goes, unless you go to a fancy car wash place and they offer you air fresheners that, more often than not, smell like cheap lemony household cleaning products.

 Car valeting is a step up.
 It's basically any extra offering you see at a car wash.
 There will be different cost levels from wash, dry and wax - much like the above, but with a little more attention to detail… and we mean "a little'.
 Door shuts will also be included, if you're lucky.
 There may even be vac and dash polish in the mix, which will cost you a little bit more, but you'll get a full hoover and a wipe down of all surfaces including leather seats.
 If any of you have ever had this done, you'll know the quality of products used; they can often be slippery and greasy - not what you want on your leather seats or steering wheel.
 If you opt for a top of the range valet, you'll often receive a polish to the paintwork, as well a clean to the windows (inside and out).
 These options can range from anything up to around £75.

-So, where does it all overlap into "detailing'?
+So, where does it all overlap into "car detailing'?
 Like the sort of detailing we do here at Auto Finesse?
-Well, detailing is when it goes far deeper than what's on top of the paint.
+Well, car detailing is when it goes far deeper than what's on top of the paint.

 When cleaning wheels, detailers will often take it one step further and remove the wheels from the car enabling them to get to the back to clean hard-to-reach areas.
 They will also cleaning up the brakes and inner components such as inner arch linings.

-Even with the wheels on the car, at the very least they will clean and decontaminate wheels using specialist products like Iron Out Contaminant Remover, Imperial Wheel Cleaner and Revolution Wheel Soap.
+Even with the wheels on the car, at the very least they will clean and decontaminate wheels using specialist products like Iron Out Contaminant & Fallout Remover, Imperial Wheel Cleaner and Revolution Wheel Shampoo.
 A true detailer will always brush-in the correct product for the specific type of wheel to remove grime and corrosive brake dust in every recess.

-Much like a valet, there are different tiers to a car detail.
-Depending on the level of detail you require, you may even decide to go down the compound route to further correct and perfect the paint finish.
-This may involve hand polishing, but most often will involve the use of a machine polisher (usually, a fixed rotary polisher will be used, but a dual action can be a bit gentler on thinner paint).
+Much like a valet, there are different tiers to car detailing.
+Depending on the level of detail you require, you may even decide to go down the machine polishing route to further correct and perfect the paint finish.
+This may involve polishing by hand, but most often will involve the use of a machine polisher (usually, a fixed rotary polisher will be used, but a dual action can be a bit gentler on thinner paint).

 This system helps to remove any imperfections while polishing the paint's surface, leaving a swirl-free finish.
-Machine polishers remove fine lines in paint, swirl marks and even orange peel, making the car look even better than when it left the factory.
+Machine polishing removes fine lines in paint, swirl marks and even orange peel, making the car look even better than when it left the factory.

-Of course, there's also a whole finishing process involved, a true detailer will use the correct product to finish and protect every surface, whether that's restoring plastics with Revive Trim Dressing, Using Tripple All Purpose Polish to clean and protect door jambs, dressing tyres with Satin Tyre Creme, or simply making sure your windows are sparkling using Crystal or Caramics Glass Cleaner.
+Of course, there's also a whole finishing process involved, a true detailer will use the correct product to finish and protect every surface, whether that's restoring plastics with Revive Trim Dressing, Using Tripple 3-in-one all purpose Car Polish to clean and protect door jambs, dressing tyres with Satin Tyre Creme, or simply making sure your windows are sparkling using Crystal or Caramics Glass Cleaner.
 A real detailer deals with just that - the details.